Mohammed-1503/Class_D_Amplifier/README.md

 They provide strong mechanical connection and are suitable for high-current paths.

 5. Step-by-Step Working of the Circuit
-1. Audio signal is applied to the LM311 input
+I.	Audio signal is applied to the LM311 input
-2. LM311 generates PWM based on audio amplitude
+II.
+LM311 generates PWM based on audio amplitude
-3. MJE13005 supplies +15v to IR2153
+III.
+MJE13005 supplies +15v to IR2153
-4. IR2153 produces complementary gate signals with dead-time
+IV.
+IR2153 produces complementary gate signals with dead-time
-5. IRF640 MOSFETs switch the supply rails
+V.	IRF640 MOSFETs switch the supply rails
-6. LC filter smoothens the output
+VI.
+LC filter smoothens the output
-7. Speaker receives amplified audio signal
+VII.
+Speaker receives amplified audio signal

 6. Significance of the Design
 •	High efficiency compared to linear amplifiers